guidobouman/thesis/Documents/Thesis/Thesis.markdown

 > In 2057, the internet will be beamed directly to your brain from the cloud.
 We strongly recommend ad-blocking software.
 [Rackspace, 2010][#Rackspace:2010]

 It might have been a small joke, but their expectation does actually align with ours.

-// How to implement encyclopedia?
-// Are we going to have apps?

 A chip in our brains could possibly create a direct link between our brains and the internet.
 Even though our brains are really flexible (See "A more direct interface" in "Optimisations"), we are unsure if the human brain would be able to cope with the unorganised mess that is the current internet being fed to it.